JetBrains/teamcity-documentation/topics/configuring-teamcity-server-startup-properties.md

 An alternative but obsolete method of adding an internal property is to pass it as a `-D<name>=<value>` JVM option (see the [section below](#JVM+Options)).

+>If you are installing TeamCity from a Docker image, see [this reference](https://hub.docker.com/r/jetbrains/teamcity-server/) for more information on properties.

 ### JVM Options

 If you need to pass additional JVM options to a TeamCity server (for example, `-D` options mentioned in [Reporting Issues](reporting-issues.md) or any other options like `-X...`), the approach will depend on the way the server is run.